Westway Sports Centre project fully funded

 How it works

-A community benefit society is set up which runs the project and also serves as the vehicle through which funds are raised.
+NKCE is a community benefit society.
+We own the solar panels and are the company through which funds are raised.
 Community benefit societies are legal entities whose statutory purpose is to serve the broader interests of the community.
 By using this model we ensure that financial returns are locked into the borough, delivered back to the community, thereby delivering a truly socially responsible energy project.

 Local residents, businesses, councils and other stakeholders can invest in the society by purchasing shares and becoming shareholders and members.
 The society is run by its members and a board of directors who come from the local community.
 Governance of the society is truly democratic as each member has one vote, regardless of the amount they invest.